boardintelligence/kvm-crate/README.md

 server to act as DHCP server for the private network.
 We use *dnsmasq* for this purpose, as well as acting as a forwarding DNS server for the guest VMs.

-The easiest way to accomplish this that I've found is the following:
+To do this I've provided the server spec *kvm-crate.specs/kvm-dhcp-server* that your group spec for the actual KVM server should inherit from.

+This spec has a *:configure* phase that does the following:

 * Use an upstart job to start dnsmasq when our internal interface is up.
-If the server had :dhcp-server true set when it was configured the upstart job has already been transfered.
-If not you can install it via *kvm-crate.api/install-dnsmasq-upstart-job*.
+* Update the dnsmasq dhcp config (hosts and options file).

+Notes:

-* Use a static dnsmasq opts file (an example can be found in *resources/ovs/ovs-net-dnsmasq.opts-sample*).
+* An example dnsmasq options files can be found in *resources/ovs/ovs-net-dnsmasq.opts-sample*.
-* Use *(kvm-crate.api/update-dhcp-hosts-file dhcp-server-hostname)* to dynamically
-  generate the dnsmasq hosts file (and reread config via kill -HUP) including all guest VMs.
-Again this would have been done on configure if host was already marked as the dhcp server.
+* You can use *(kvm-crate.api/update-dhcp-config dhcp-server-hostname)* to dynamically generate the dnsmasq hosts file (and reread the config via kill -HUP) including all guest VMs.

-The host config map needed to support this is:
+The host config map needed to support the spec and the update function is:

-    {"dhcp.server.to.configure" {:dhcp-server true
+    {"dhcp.server.to.configure" {:dhcp-interface "ovshost1"
-                                 :dhcp-interface "ovshost1"}}
+                                 :dnsmasq-optsfile (utils/resource-path "ovs/ovs-net-dnsmasq.opts"}}

 ### Ensuring all hosts, servers and guest, have proper /etc/hosts files

-You can use *kvm-crate.api/update-hosts-files* to update the /etc/hosts files of all hosts with the non-DHCP assigned IPs on the private network.
+You can use *kvm-crate.api/update-etc-hosts-files* to update the /etc/hosts files of all hosts with the non-DHCP assigned IPs on the private network.

 ## License